Table of Contents

 The term “Acclimatization” refers to a process where an organism adjusts to changes in its environment with respect to temperature, altitude, humidity, pH, light, salinity, pressure and presence of certain chemicals.

 Acclimatization is defined as a process where an organism adjusts its behaviour or physiology in response to changes in its environment.
-These phenotypic traits are often noticed within a short period and within the life time of the organism.
+The changes in the physiology and behaviour of a single organism happens in a short period of time within its lifetime.
 It is also reversible across most cases.

 How is Acclimatization Different from Adaptation?

 For example, tomatoes are plants that grow best in temperate climates.
 However, they can survive freezing temperatures if the temperature drop happens over a few days rather than occurring suddenly.
 This short-term “adjustment” is how the tomato acclimatizes to the harsh temperature.
-On the other hand, some plants which are found in deserts bloom only at night – this adaptation ensures that the plant does not dehydrate in the extreme desert heat.
-Additionally, desert plants also have a waxy coating on their leaves which helps with dehydration as well.
+It happens in short period within the lifetime of an entity.
+On the other hand, the adaptation of a species to a particular environment takes place over generations.

 Acclimatization in Humans

-One of the best known examples of acclimatization in humans can be observed when travelling to high altitude locations – such as tall mountains.
-For instance, if an individual hikes to 3,000 meters above sea level and stays there for a period of 1-3 days, they become acclimatized to 3,000 meters.
+One of the best known examples of acclimatization in humans can be observed when travelling to high altitude locations – such as tall mountains or hill stations.
+For instance, if an individual hikes to 3,000 meters above sea level and stays there for 1-3 days, they become acclimatized to 3,000 meters.
 If the same individual hikes to 4000 meters in altitude, then their body has to acclimatize once again.
-Some of the changes that takes place during acclimatization to high altitudes involves:
+Some of the changes that take place during acclimatization to high altitudes involves:

-- Increased pressure in pulmonary arteries – thereby forcing blood into sections of the lungs which are usually not used during normal breathing at lower altitudes
+- Increased pressure in pulmonary arteries – thereby forcing blood into sections of the lungs that are usually not used during normal breathing at lower altitudes

 - Increased depth of respiration